> June Tabor > Songs > The Banks of the Sweet Dundee

 The Broadside from Grimsby sang The Banks of Sweet Dundee in 1973 on their Topic LP of songs and ballads collected in Lincolnshire, The Moon Shone Bright.

-Harry Upton sang The Banks of the Sweet Dundee in a recording by Mike Yates in between 1972 and 1975.
-It was included in 1976 on the Topic anthology of country singers from the South, Green Grow the Laurels.
+Harry Upton sang The Banks of the Sweet Dundee at his home in Balcombe, Sussex, to Mike Yates in 1976.
+This recording was included in 1976 on the Topic anthology of country singers from the South, Green Grow the Laurels and in 2015 on the Musical Traditions anthology of songs and recitations from the Mike Yates collections, I Wish There Was No Prisons.
+Rod Stradling noted:

 Danny Brazil sang The Banks of Sweet Dundee to Gwilym Davies, Staverton, Gloucestershire, in December 1977.
-This recording was included in 2007 on the Brazil family’s Musical Traditions anthology, Down By the Old Riverside.
-Rod Stradling commented in the album’s booklet:
+This recording was included in 2007 on the Brazil family’s Musical Traditions anthology, Down by the Old Riverside.
+Rod Stradling noted:

 A very popular song, with 218 Roud entries from most of the Anglophone world, this was described by Cecil Sharp as being “known to every singer of the present day”.
 It was even found as a capstan shanty with the words “Heave away my Johnny, heave away” sung after every line.